-5.8 Monitoring and Evaluation of projects
+6.1 Monitoring and Evaluation of projects

-- 5.8.1 For each project that is included in the programme, the Partner will be required to provide an initial project programme including:
+- 6.1.1 For all GPF capital and LGF projects that are awarded funding by SELEP, the Partner will be required to provide an initial project programme including:

 - (a) Outline/detailed design

 - (b) Statutory requirements

 - (c) Consultations

 - (d) Procurement

 - (e) Construction

 - (f) A statement of expected outputs and outcomes

 - (g) A risk and mitigations statement

-- 5.8.2 The Accountability Board through the Partners and nominated Section 151 Officer shall require the submission of regular detailed Project monitoring reports at quarterly intervals.
+- 6.1.2 The Accountability Board through the Partners and nominated Section 151 Officer shall require the submission of regular detailed Project monitoring reports at quarterly intervals for all GPF capital and LGF projects.
 This process will be managed by the Capital Programme Manager and will enable on-going monitoring and evaluation of individual Projects and the programme generally.

-- 5.8.3 A proportionate approach to monitoring and evaluation will be implemented, ensuring that evaluation objectives relate back to the business case and builds on assumptions used in the appraisal process.
+- 6.1.3 A proportionate approach to monitoring and evaluation will be implemented, ensuring that evaluation objectives relate back to the business case and builds on assumptions used in the appraisal process.

-- 5.8.4 Monitoring and evaluation will focus on those outcomes that are most relevant to the impact of the project's objectives as defined in the project business case, but will include, where appropriate, an evaluation of the impact of the intervention on the following Growth Deal outcomes:
+- 6.1.4 Monitoring and evaluation will focus on those outcomes that are most relevant to the impact of the project's objectives as defined in the project business case, but will include, where appropriate, an evaluation of the impact of the intervention on the following Growth Deal outcomes:

 - (a) Housing unit completion

 - (b) Jobs created or safeguarded

-- (c) Commercial/employment floor space completed

-- (d) Number of new learners assisted

-- (e) Area of new or improved learning/ training floor space; and

-- (f) Apprenticeships

-- 5.8.5 Federated Boards will manage programmes within the agreed tolerance levels and reporting regularly to the Accountability Board regarding delivery and risks.
-Changes required to projects outside the tolerance levels or any significant modifications to project scope, outputs or outcomes arising during development or even construction, must be clearly reported for decision.